Nerang Tiles | Floor Tiles & Wall Tiles Gold Coast

 In some instances the problem reoccurs, always remove every trace promptly to prevent hardening and subsequent calcification.

 Specialist cleansers are available to treat the problem.
-These can only be employed when the source of the moisture is identified and if the problem persists a specialist should be consulted
+These can only be employed when the source of the moisture is identified and if the problem persists a specialist should be consulted.

-Guide to Stain Removal for Unglazed Tiles
+Guide to Stain Removal for Unglazed Tile

 Unglazed surfaces undoubtedly present the greatest problem in regard to staining, as it is generally harder to remove liquid spills or other marks from textured or rough surfaces.
 Once again emphasis is placed on early removal.
 In addition unglazed products are frequently used externally because of their enhanced slip-resistance.